Concept Labels Are Not Enough: Rethinking Concept Bottleneck Models through Representation Integrity: Abstract

 \section{Abstract}

 Concept Bottleneck Models (CBMs) enhance interpretability by predicting human-understandable concepts as intermediate representations.
-However, existing CBMs often suffer from input-to-concept mapping bias and limited controllability, which restricts their practical value, directly damage the responsibility of strategy from concept-based methods.
-We propose a lightweight Disentangled Concept Bottleneck Model (LDCBM) that automatically groups visual features into semantically meaningful components without region annotation.
+However, existing CBMs often suffer from input-to-concept mapping bias and limited controllability, which restricts their practical utility and undermines the reliability of concept-based strategies.
+To address these challenges, we propose a Lightweight Disentangled Concept Bottleneck Model (LDCBM) that automatically groups visual features into semantically meaningful components without the need for region annotations.
 By introducing a filter grouping loss and joint concept supervision, our method improves the alignment between visual patterns and concepts, enabling more transparent and robust decision-making.
-Notably, Experiments on three diverse datasets demonstrate that LDCBM achieves higher concept and class accuracy, outperforming previous CBMs in both interpretability and classification performance.
+Notably, experiments on three diverse datasets demonstrate that LDCBM achieves higher concept and class accuracy, outperforming previous CBMs in both interpretability and classification performance.
+Complexity analysis reveals that the parameter count and FLOPs of LDCBM are less than 5\% higher than those of Vanilla CBM.
+Furthermore, background mask intervention experiments validate the model's strong capability to suppress irrelevant image regions, further corroborating the high precision of the visual-concept mapping under LDCBM’s lightweight design paradigm.
 By grounding concepts in visual evidence, our method overcomes a fundamental limitation of prior models and enhances the reliability of interpretable AI.